-You know from early experience, the foundation for weaving something useful is control of the material.
+We know from early experience, the foundation for weaving something useful is control of the material.
 If you don’t pay close attention to its foundation, the finished product will be loose, wobbly with weak places, crooked, ill fitting – well, I think you get the gist.
 So, the objective is to control every aspect of the weaving.

 Warping Trapeze?
 Not yet.
 Read on.